gabriel/YOCView/README.md

 Simplifying UIView and UIViewController interactions.

-Instead of making a UIViewController subclass and a UIView subclass, you can create just a YOCView subclass.
+Instead of making a UIViewController subclass and a UIView subclass, you create a YOCView subclass.

 ```objc
 #import <YOCView/YOCView.h>